AnandKatariya/Backdoor-Trojan/README.md

   <h2> If you don't know how to make trojan you need to see my previous repository in that I have explain fully how to make trojan then after that you need to use this repository to add trojan at backdoor. </h2>

 ### 🏠 [How to make trojan ](https://github.com/AnandKatariya/Create-Trojan)

+## But all apart in this we will learn how to add trojan in backdoor from powershell.